-"The marvelous memory of great musicians is a never failing source of admiration to me," remarked John Philip Sousa, the great March King, who comes to the Auditorium, St. Paul, the week of January 15, with the mam-E:oth Hippodrome organization.
-"What an enormous number of notes Paderewski must have memorized in acquiring his varied and extensive repertoire, and a great violinist such as Kreisler or Ysaye stores away in his brain the complete literature of his instrument.
+"The marvelous memory of great musicians is a never failing source of admiration to me," remarked John Philip Sousa, the great March King, who comes to the Auditorium, St. Paul, the week of January 15, with the mammoth Hippodrome organization.
+"What an enormous number of notes Paderewski must have memorized in acquiring his varied and extensive repertoire, and great violinist such as Kreisler or Ysaye stores away in his brain the complete literature of his instrument.
 Such feats of memory make the mnemenic efforts of the great actors pale into insignificance.
-When Toscanani conducts one Wagner opera after another without a note before him, the achievement loses none of its importance because of its spectacular aspects.
+When Toscanani conducts one Wagner opera after an-other without a note before him, the achievement loses none of its importance because of its spectacular aspects.
 Even the average musician acquires an amazing facility in storing away in his brain untold pages of music, and I have in mind a very remarkable in-stance of collective memory, if I may be permitted the phrase, which came under my immediate notice.

 "This topic came into my mind when I conducted the 'William Tell' overture at Albany, N. Y., last week. number of years ago while on tour with my band we played an afternoon concert at Richmond, Ind., and as us ual I received a number of requests for encore numbers.
-One was for the William Tell' overture, which is not composition to be lightly dashed through on casual request, for it taken le minutes or more in the playing.
-Or tour we carry only a limited number of programs and the music of Rossini' ons overture was at that momen safely locked up in the band library in New York.
-The very foolishness of the request appealed to me at the moment, and as I was very confident of my men I determined to essay the feat So I called out to the men 'William's appealed to me at the men to the men Tell overture, apparently as uncon-cerned as if I was demanding 'The Stars and Stripes Forever.'
-My band responded as though it had but one mind, and we played the composition through without a single discordant note or mistake.
-It was an exhibition calculated to make a conductor proud."
+One was for the 'William Tell' overture, which is not a composition to be lightly dashed through on casual request, for it take It minutes or more in the playing.
+Or tour we carry only a limited number of programs and the music of Rossini' ons overture was at that momen fa safely locked up in the band librar, in New York.
+The very foolishness of the request appealed to me at the mo ment, and as I was very confident o my men I determined to essay the fea So I called out to the men 'William Tell overture,' apparently as uncon-cerned as if I was demanding 'The Stars and Stripes Forever.'
+My band responded as though it had but one mind, and we played the composition